Tuition and Fees

 - ECC Refund Policy

 - In a sixteen week semester, students who withdraw from a course during the first seven (7) calendar days will receive 100% refund of tuition and fees paid.
-Students withdrawing between the 8th and 14th calendar days of the full semester will receive a 75% refund of tuition and fees.
-Students withdrawing between the 15th and 21st calendar days of the full semester will receive a 50% refund.
-No refunds will be made after the 21st calendar day of the semester.
+Students withdrawing between the 8th and 14th calendar days of the full semester will receive a 50% refund of tuition and fees.
+No refunds will be made after the 14th calendar day of the semester.

-- For fourteen week sessions, the first 6 days will be 100%, the next 6 days will be 75%, the following 6 days will be 50%.
+- For fourteen week sessions, the first 6 days will be 100%, the next 6 days will be 50%.

 - Procedure for Withdrawing from All Classes

 The student must complete and submit a Withdrawal Request form.
 The forms are available at Registration and the extension offices in Rolla and Sullivan.
 The student must submit the completed form to Registration by the appropriate deadline to be eligible for any refund.
 A withdrawal form is not considered official until it has been received and processed in Registration.